aframevr/aframe-site/src/docs/components/material.md

 ### Environment Maps

-The `envMap` attribute defines what environment the material reflects.
+The `envMap` property defines what environment the material reflects.
 This also works together with plain textures.
-Though unlike regular texture maps, the `envMap` attribute takes a cubemap, six images put together to form a cube.
+Though unlike regular texture maps, the `envMap` property takes a cubemap, six images put together to form a cube.
 The cubemap is wrapped around the entity and applied as a texture.

-If shader is set to `standard`, which it is by default, the clarity of the reflection depends on the `metalness`, `roughness`, and `reflectivity` attributes.
+If shader is set to `standard`, which it is by default, the clarity of the reflection depends on the `metalness`, `roughness`, and `reflectivity` properties.

 ```html
 <a-assets>